Pradeepreddy405/Devops_Course_preparation/04_Git/Git_notes1.md

 ## Git ?
  - Git is a version control tool used to track and manage changes in code.

-			(or)

  - Git is a distributed version control system used to track changes in files(source code) over time.
  - It helps developers collaborate, maintain history, and manage different versions of a project.

-In simple way ,it track the changes like
-"What changed, Who changed and When changed "
+ - In simple way ,it track the changes like "What changed, Who changed and When changed "

 Core concepts of git
 Tracks changes			: Every edit you make can be saved as a “commit,” creating a timeline of your project.